eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Business Partner Kit/Documentation BPDM/page_use-cases.md

 * The Legal Entity Controller determines that all both two legal entities matching same filter.
 * The Legal Entity Controller displays the information about both legal entities in response as shown in below.
 * Here both legal entities i.e. BPNL000000000001 and BPNL0000000001YN are having same score which is 11.198933.
+* Consider if user haven't applied any filter for attribute for this GET reuest then all legal enities will return as response and their score will be 0.0

 Request: